Christophe28/workshop/README.md

 ## How the workshop will be conducted:

-During the workshop, we make the candidates discover what SEO is and understand how it works.
+9h30-9h40 : Intro and we make the candidates discover what SEO is and understand how it works.

-The public is placed in groups of 2 to find out what are the errors of the site they are proposed.

-Their challenge will be to redo the site with the good practices of SEO

-They will be presented with the expected version of the site that meets all the SEO criteria
+9h40-9h55 : Research by groups of 2

+9h55-10h10 : Screamingfrog

+10h25-10h35 : Listening & Correction on Miro

+10h35-10h45 : Break

+10h50-12h: Coding by the candidates

+12h10-12h30 : Debriefing experience & Showing the expected version of reposting

-We will end this workshop with a Kahoot!
+13h30 : We end the workshop with a Kahoot!

-In this report, you will find the right version of the site.

 ## Authors